 Fabrication of a WPP base begins with preparation of an LED star.
 Solder leads onto your LED star, using the red positive and black negative convention (Figure 3A-B).
-We recommend 22 gauge solid core wire.
-This is often sold as "standard hookup wire" Soldering may be challenging, as the LED star itself will resist efforts to heat it.
+We recommend 22-gauge solid core wire.
+This is often sold as "standard hookup" wire.
+Soldering may be challenging, as the LED star itself will resist efforts to heat it.
 Using lead-based solder with a low melting point may help.

 Solder a connector to the end of the LED star.
-Ensure the connection between the connector and wire is strong and has plenty of sodler ()Figure 3C).
-Using heat-shrink tubing, seal the connector and wire junction (Figure 3D).
+Ensure the connection between the connector and wire is strong and has plenty of solder (Figure 3C).
+Using heat-shrink tubing, seal the connection (Figure 3D).